 This article is part of our special report A place for regions and cities in the European elections debate.

-With the European elections just around the corner, local and regional leaders are suggesting one way forward: the EU needs a local shift.
+Now that MEPs are back in Brussels and Strasbourg, with a packed programme of legislative issues to deal with, local and regional leaders are suggesting one way forward: the EU needs a local shift.

 This is in substance what they lay down in their Manifesto for a local and regional Europe, channelled by the Council of European Municipalities and Regions (CEMR).